Excelsior District Real Estate: A San Francisco Insider's Guide

 The neighborhood has a distinctive housing stock:

-Median home prices have historically run 15–25% below the citywide median for comparable square footage, though that gap has been narrowing as the neighborhood gets discovered.
+Historically, Excelsior home prices have run meaningfully below the citywide median for comparable square footage, though that gap has been narrowing as the neighborhood gets discovered.
 Move-in-ready homes with modern updates sell quickly and often draw multiple offers.
-Homes needing significant work tend to sit longer or trade at meaningful discounts to renovated comps.
+Homes needing significant work tend to sit longer or trade at a discount to renovated comps.
 Both situations create opportunity, depending on what you're looking for.
+If you want a current read on what's actually closing, browse current Excelsior homes for sale or ask me for recent sold comps on a specific block.

 Outdoor space and parks